 The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalent that are denominated in foreign currency.
-A strengthening (weakening) of 5% of the NTD against the USD as of December 31, 2022 and 2021 would have increased (decreased) the net income by \$5,164 thousand and \$4,583 thousand, respectively.
-The analysis assumes that all over variables remain constant.
-The analysis is performed on the same basis for 2021.
+Assuming other variables remain the same, a strengthening (weakening) of 5% of the NTD against the USD as of December 31, 2023 and 2022 would have increased (decreased) the profit before income tax by \$250 thousand and \$5,164 thousand, respectively.
+The analysis is performed on the same basis for both periods.